ramrodo/katacoda-scenarios/Traffic Control /step1.md

-## Install Minikube and Meshery

-This session has minikube pre-installed and set up for you.
+Kubernetes has been set up and pre-configure for this tutorial session.

-- Run Minikube
-`minikube start`{{execute}}
-- Check up on your minikube nodes:
-`kubectl get nodes`{{execute}}

-## Set up Meshery
+## Install Meshery

 `curl -L https://git.io/meshery | bash -`{{execute}}

 **Congratulations!**
 You have successfully installed Meshery.
 Let's get meshing.

-Meshery is auto launched at port:`9081`.
+Meshery runs on port:`9081`.
-Make your way to the Meshery Server tab.
+Navigate to the Meshery Server tab.
 For this tutorial, the server is configured to be listening at `http://localhost:9081`

 **Welcome to Meshery!**